-I.A.1.
-The program must be sponsored by one ACGME-accredited Sponsoring Institution. ^{(Core)} I.B.
-Participating Sites A participating site is an organization providing educational experiences or educational assignments/rotations for residents.
-I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core)

-- I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites. ^(Core) - I.B.3.a) At each participating site there must be one faculty member, designated by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director. ^(Core)
+I.B.1.a) The Sponsoring Institution must also sponsor or be affiliated with ACGME-accredited residencies in at least the specialties of general surgery and internal medicine.
+(Core) I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core) I.B.3.
+The program must monitor the clinical learning and working environment at all participating sites.
+(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director.
+(Core)